Lumisumu/carrot-comic-downloader/README.md

 Error #4: Url does not direct to image or image can't be accessed.
 This can be caused by bad connection, connection blocking or image only being available for verified users.
 Check the url by copy-pasting it to a fresh browser.

 Error #5: Custom script file import failed.
 Check the file name you input.
 Name must be written without ".py" and without quotation marks.
+Check that your custom script is in project root folder.

 If downloading fails with multiple Python error messages, you have a bad connection.
 Try connecting to a more stable network.